 Heterocyclic chemistry will be discussing organic chemistry regarding the synthesis, properties, and applications of these heterocycles.
 These cyclic compounds with the ring containing carbon and other element, the component being oxygen, nitrogen and sulfur.
-Also heterocyclic compounds as natural products will be discussed and to
+Also heterocyclic compounds as natural products will be discussed and to advance the knowledge of heterocyclic structures.

-Introduction: Definition of terms and classification of heterocycles, Functional group chemistry (imines, enamines, acetals, enols, and sulfur-containing groups ), Synthesis of pyridines
+Introduction: Definition of terms and classification of heterocycles, Functional group chemistry (imines, enamines, acetals, enols, and sulfur-containing groups), Synthesis of pyridines

-Intermediates used for the construction of aromatic heterocycles: Synthesis of aromatic heterocycles, Examples of commonly used strategies for heterocycle synthesis, Carbon-heteroatom bond formation and choice of oxidation state
+Intermediates used for the construction of aromatic heterocycles: Synthesis of aromatic heterocycles, Examples of commonly used strategies for heterocycle synthesis, Carbonheteroatom bond formation and choice of oxidation state